nicfv/npm/datafit/README.md

 My results were about `a2 = -1, a1 = 5.3, a0 = -3.5`, which means my best-fit function is `y = -x^2 + 5.3x - 3.5`.
 Try it for yourself and see if you obtain similar results!

 In this example, the x values for our data points are given as 1, 2, 3, and 4.
-If we interpolate within this range, the model will be very accurate, but less and less so, if we extrapolate very far beyond either end of this range.
+If we interpolate within this range, the model will be very accurate.
+Extrapolating very far beyond either end of this range will probably not be very accurate!

+> Mind the order of your function parameters! `fit()` will output a parameter array that follows the same order as the function parameters, even if it is non-intuitive!
+For example, if my function signature looks like `f(x, a2, a1, a0)`, then `bestFit.params` would return an array `[a2, a1, a0]`.
+You would access `a2` with `a[0]`!

 ### Multivariate

 In this slightly more complicated example, we'll define a 2D planar function to fit 3-dimensional data.
 The main difference here is that `x` is now an array, in both `f(x)` and the dataset, but everything else is functionally the same!

 Don't get tricked here with the dataset.
-The `x` property refers to all the *inputs* to the function, and the `y` property refers to all the *outputs*.
+The `x` property refers to all the *inputs* to the function, and the `y` property refers to the *output*.
 In this example, `x` is an array of length 2, representing our 2 independent dimensions.
-We can call those dimensions `x` and `y`, obtained by `x[0]` and `y[0]` respectively, however, in mathematics, this is simply referred to as the `X` vector.
+We can call those dimensions the x-axis and y-axis, obtained by `x[0]` and `x[1]` respectively, however, in mathematics, this is simply referred to as the `X` vector.
 In this example, the `y` property in our dataset could actually be our z-axis.
-It's important to remember that the `x` and `y` properties in the dataset simply refer to the *inputs* and *outputs* of the function, not necessarily the x- and y-axes.
+It's important to remember that the `x` and `y` properties in the dataset simply refer to the *inputs* and *output* of the function, not necessarily the x-axis and y-axis.

 ```js
 import { fit } from 'datafit';